Battle of the Strait of Otranto (1917): Aftermath

 Monument for the "heroes of the Battle of Otranto" in Prevlaka, now in Croatia.

+Tactically, the Austro-Hungarians claimed victory, having inflicted significant losses on the drifter line without losing any of their raiders.
 As a result of the raid, the British naval command decided that unless sufficient destroyers were available to protect the barrage, the drifters would have to be withdrawn at night.
 After the raid, the drifters operated for less than twelve hours a day and had to leave their positions by 15:00 every day.
 Despite the damage received by the Austro-Hungarian cruisers during the pursuit by Dartmouth and Bristol, the Austro-Hungarian forces inflicted more serious casualties on the Allied blockade.
 In addition to the sunk and damaged drifters, the cruiser Dartmouth was nearly sunk by the German submarine UC-25, the French destroyer Boutefeu was mined and sunk, the Italian destroyer Borea was sunk, and a munitions convoy to Valona was interdicted.

 However, in a strategic sense, the battle had little effect on the war.
 The barrage was never particularly effective at preventing the U-boat operations of the German empire and Austria-Hungary in the first place.
 The drifters could cover approximately 0.5 nmi apiece of the Strait of Otranto, which is 40 nmi wide, and the barrage covered only slightly more than half of the strait.
 The raid had risked some of the most modern ships of the Austro-Hungarian fleet on an operation that offered minimal strategic returns.